GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 It’s about time I got out of that cookie.
+> 🥠 Some fortune cookies contain no fortune.

 ### Where you can find me